Writing YA and Children’s Fiction

 May 08 2018 - Jul 30 2018

 For an online course specialising in how to write YA, Middle Grade and Young Fiction (for the over 7s) with an expert tutor, a peer-group of 15 fellow writers (selective applications process), teaching videos, special literary agent advice days, writing workshops and one-to-one tuition, all hosted on our secure bespoke learning platform, and with flexible timing for participation from anywhere in the world in whatever time you have, apply to our Writing YA and Children’s Fiction course.
-Applications for this course close at midnight on Sunday 8 April.

 Catherine Johnson, author